 Heavy fighting resumed Monday in Ivory Coast, where government forces launched new attacks on rebels in the central city of Bouake.

-He said the government has decided to go ahead with an offensive on Bouake, a large city, where, he said, rebels have been holding hundreds of thousands of people hostage for nearly three weeks.
+He said the government has decided to go ahead with an offensive on Bouake, a large city where he says rebels have been holding hundreds of thousands of people hostage for nearly three weeks.
 The official said the government finds it intolerable, and intends for the ongoing operation to liberate the city from those he referred to as illegal combatants.

-Bouake, along with several other cities in the north and center of the country, has been in the hands of rebels since they launched their initial attacks on September 19.
-Residents said loyalist forces on Sunday regained control of the town of Sakassou, about 60 kilometers north of the nation's capital, Yamoussoukro.
+Bouake, along with several others in the north and center of the country, has been in the hands of rebels since they launched their initial attacks on September 19th.

 People in villages surrounding the combat zone expressed fear that the fighting would spread.
-Mrs. Ndri Koffi, a merchant, said she has not been able to go out to do her work for fear that both government and rebel attacks may spread.
+Mrs. Ndri Koffi, a merchant, says she has not been able to go out to do her work for fear that both government and rebel attacks may spread.
 As a convoy of French armored vehicles passed by, she said she is happy the French are here.
-She said she feels like the French are protecting her and her village.
-She said she is afraid, and she thinks the French should stay and protect Ivory Coast because, she said, "they are the ones who colonized us."

 France says the mandate of its troops in Ivory Coast is only to protect its nationals in the country and provide logistical support.

 For now, analysts say it appears unlikely that rebels might penetrate the French-monitored security zone and proceed south to Abidjan as they have vowed to do.

 Foreign governments, however, on Monday continued to urge their nationals to leave Ivory Coast amid concern that the violence may continue to escalate.